ankitdoot/myportfolio/README.md

 ## Contribute :

-You can contribute to this website by making it Responsive for different devices You can check here for responsiveness here : https://www.responsinator.com/
+You can contribute to this website by making it Responsive for different devices.
+You can check here for responsiveness  : https://www.responsinator.com/

 ## Credits :